maashon/Methodes-for-Optimization/README.md

 # Eotvos Lorand University-Budapest

 Note:
-The codes provided are written in online version of matlab.Running the code on the desktop version of matlab might cause some issues and inconsistency.
+The codes provided are written in online version of Matlab.Running the code on the desktop version of matlab might cause some issues and inconsistency.